literallymarvellous/Zuripractice/README.md

-Created a tribute page and zuri training start
+Created a tribute page and zuri training start now